10 Snake Species Native To Zimbabwe

 Source: iNaturalist user Ryan van Huyssteen – CC BY-SA 4.0

 A very difficult snake to identify.
-There’s several other black, glossy and shiny snakes in the southern African region.
-These include the venomous stiletto snake, and underground dwellers like black thread snakes.
-Only an expert can distinguish these characters, but black file snakes have white cracks visible between each black scale.
+There’s several other black, glossy and shiny snakes in the southern African region, including in Zimbabwe.
+These include the dangerously venomous stiletto snake, and underground dwellers like black thread snakes.
+Only an expert can distinguish these lookalike serpents, but black file snakes have small white cracks visible between each black scale.

-This species (Gracililima nyassae) is the only member of its family and measures 50-60cm (max 65cm).
+This species (Gracililima nyassae) measures up to 65cm, and is the only member of the Gracililima genus.
 They travel in strange, jerky movements when nervous, and if picked up, they do virtually nothing, staying still and occasionally raising their heads up.

 Black file snakes primarily consume lizards, but occasionally other snakes, including the eastern shovel snout.
 They live in dry forests, but also the heart of the savannah, with a whole set of iconic African creatures.
-You could spot one from a Safari vehicle if sharp enough, but most people’s eyes will be distracted, drawn to majestic cobras or giraffes.
-Even then, black file snakes usually follow the protective line of vegetation, giving them a corridor of shelter.
-They’d rather not be noticed if possible.
-This humble snake almost never attacks humans.
+You could spot one from a Safari vehicle if your eyes were sharp enough, but most people will be distracted and drawn to majestic giraffes or cobras instead.
+Even then, black file snakes usually stick to the protective line of vegetation, giving them a corridor of shelter.
+This Zimbabwean snake would rather not be noticed if possible.

 8 Snouted night adder